JoetheManHowie/web-page/posts/Creating_a_pandas_df.md

 #### Read from html

 Given that most of the world wide web consists of html pages, you are bound to run into to these table soon or later.
-We have prepared the temperature example data in a html format [downloadable here.](https://joehowie.ca/example_scripts/Create_a_pandas_df/temperature_data.pkl).
-Now that the data has been downloaded the following code can be executed to read the table into a pandas DataFrame.
+We have prepared the temperature example data in a html format [available here.](view-source:https://joehowie.ca/example_scripts/Creating_a_pandas_df/temperature_data.html) Now that the data has been downloaded the following code can be executed to read the table into a pandas DataFrame.

 ```python
 import pandas as pd